jhu-arch/arch-tutorial/Shorts.rst

 Here's what the script does:

-1.It specifies various Slurm directives at the beginning of the script.
+1. It specifies various Slurm directives at the beginning of the script.
 These directives provide instructions to the Slurm scheduler for managing the MPI job:

 * **--job-name** Specifies a name for the job.
 * **--time** Sets the maximum runtime for the job to 1 hour.